-At New Victoria Hospital our renowned Gastroenterologists offer a range of cutting-edge treatments for conditions of the oesophagus, stomach, small bowel, duodenum, colon, liver and pancreas.
-Working…
+At New Victoria Hospital, our renowned Gastroenterologists offer a range of cutting-edge treatments for conditions of the oesophagus, stomach, small bowel, duodenum, colon, liver, gallbladder and…

 Hepatology is the study, prevention, diagnosis and management of diseases that affect the liver, gallbladder, biliary tree and pancreas.
 It is a branch of Gastroenterology.
 Common conditions and…